yandex-cloud/docs/en/billing/operations/change-payment-method.md

 {% include [change-payment-docs](../_includes/change-payment-docs.md) %}

 Your request will be reviewed within three business days.
-As soon as the decision is made, a {{ yandex-cloud }} manager will contact you.
+As soon as a decision is made, a {{ yandex-cloud }} manager will contact you.

 {% note info %}

 Once your card is unlinked from your billing account, you will not be able to add a new card.
-[To top up your personal account](../operations/pay-the-bill.md), you can only use a [transfer of funds from your bank account (via a bank)](../payment/payment-methods-business.md).
+You will only be able to [top up your billing account](../operations/pay-the-bill.md) by [wiring money in from your bank account (via your bank)](../payment/payment-methods-business.md).

 {% endnote %}